 In 2016, The Georges Paczynski trio with Stéphane Tsapis (piano) and Marc Buronfosse (bass) has recorded a new CD: Le Voyageur sans bagage.
 This CD can be founded in France since the end of November 2017.

 In July 2017, Georges Paczynski is the leader of a new trio with Christophe Henry on piano and the legendary bass player Bernard Cazauran.
-This trio will record a new CD at the end of 2018.

 The Georges Paczynski trio performs in France and abroad, with concerts that are followed by lectures and master classes.
 He tells the history of jazz drumming to the public by playing the instrument, and then asks students to work on a Jazz standard repertory in the trio setting, quartet or a larger ensemble.

 1992 : 8 Years Old, Paczynski / Levinson / Jenny-Clark (JPB Production, Big Blue Record, Harmonia Mundi, 1992)